project-fir/fir-lamdera/README.md

 Vision: [VSCode](https://code.visualstudio.com/) combined with [LitViz](https://github.com/gicentre/litvis) combined with [Figma](https://www.figma.com/), but completely infected with the Elm philosophy.
 If it isn't Elm/Lamdera we don't use it, no JavaScript, no TypeScript, no ports, period.
 I believe this will take (some) power away from highly technical non-domain experts, allowing [domain experts](https://www.youtube.com/watch?v=PLFl95c-IiU&t=2115s) to do their work without it being polluted by non-domain concerns (like null-pointer exceptions and dependency hell).

-I've decided to go with (Lamdera)[https://dashboard.lamdera.app/features] to implement the protype, huge thanks to [Mario Rogic](https://github.com/supermario)
+I've decided to go with [Lamdera](https://dashboard.lamdera.app/features) (an extention of Elm) to implement the protype.
+Huge thanks to [Mario Rogic](https://github.com/supermario) for his work on Lamdera!

 ### Development setup: